hemantramgaria/Memory_Management_OS/README.md

-# Memory Management OS Assignment
+# Memory Management OS

 ✅ This repository contains a compact custom memory allocator implementation intended for learning and demonstration in an Operating Systems or Memory Management assignment.
-The primary implementation is in `2022MT11854mmu.h` and offers several allocation strategies.
+The primary implementation is in `memoryallotment.h` and offers several allocation strategies.

 ---